offen/analyticstxt/draft-offen-analyticstxt.md

 No analytics data is collected at all.
 This value MUST NOT be used in conjunction with other values.

+##### url

+The URL of a visit, including its path, is collected and used.
+This MUST also be specified in case URLs are stripped of certain parameters or pseudonymized before being stored.

 ##### ip-address

 The request IP address is being used.